chinanf-boy/awesome-stars/README.md

 - [apollo](https://github.com/ApolloAuto/apollo) - An open autonomous driving platform
 - [cib](https://github.com/tbfleming/cib) - clang running in browser (wasm)
-- [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) - Asynchronous OpenCV 3.x API for node.js, with examples for: Face Detection, Machine Learning, Deep Neural Nets, Hand Gesture Recognition, Object Tracking, Feature Matching, Image Histogram
+- [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs) - Asynchronous OpenCV 3.x nodejs bindings with JavaScript and TypeScript API, with examples for: Face Detection, Machine Learning, Deep Neural Nets, Hand Gesture Recognition, Object Tracking, Feature Matching, Image Histogram
 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
 - [electron](https://github.com/electron/electron) - Build cross platform desktop apps with JavaScript, HTML, and CSS

 ## CSS

+- [normalize.css](https://github.com/necolas/normalize.css) - A modern alternative to CSS resets
+- [cssnano](https://github.com/ben-eb/cssnano) - A modular minifier, built on top of the PostCSS ecosystem.
 - [hacker101](https://github.com/Hacker0x01/hacker101) - Hacker101
 - [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.